divyareddy083/collab-demo/README.md

 A complete hands-on guide for developers to understand and practice essential Git commands — from configuring Git to resolving merge conflicts.

+A Simple Analogy to understand git and github
+- Git = Notepad on your computer (local work & versions)
+- GitHub = Google Drive on the internet (sharing & teamwork)

 ---

 ## 🧩 1.
 Configure Git (only once per machine)